rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: Perfect maximum matching in the 8.cycle graph

-   *Figure 5*: Perfect maximum matching in the 8-cycle graph
+   *Perfect maximum matching in the 8-cycle graph*

 In the context of digraphs, ie *oriented* graphs, the kernel concept gets much richer and separates from the symmetric MIS concept.